 In one single spreadsheet

 Using our ready-made, standalone template you just enter the data and our spreadsheet does the work.
 Easy.
 We’ve already written the formulas for you.

 - No need for special software

 - Easy to use – in Google Sheets

 How do I get the template?

-- Click the following link to get a copy of the free marketing KPI template
+- Click on the button below to get a copy of the template

 - The template is saved to your Google Drive and it opens automatically

 We’ve created the template for you in Google Sheets so all you need is a Google Account.